An Investigation of Multi-feature Extraction and Super-resolution with Fast Microphone Arrays: Response Time Analysis

 Before analyzing where contact starts, we first use a section of data at the beginning of each episode to individually bias (i.e., tare) the episode to offset drift in the F/T readings.
 We also remove any episodes in which the contact data was affected by the F/T sensor momentarily flat-lining and failing to update.
 After these steps, we are left with at least 30 episodes per location and velocity condition.

 \textbf{Identifying F/T Contact Time.} To identify the time at which the F/T sensor detects contact for each episode, we use an offline heuristic to identify the start of contact as early as possible.
 The heuristic would not work in realtime because it looks both forward and backward in the data.
-By sliding a window function across each episode, we found this combination of heuristics to identify contact consistently: 1) at least 1 point in the window is less than -1 N; 2) all future points in the window are less than the current point; 3) the curve starts decreasing within the next 4 timesteps; and 4) the curve decreases significantly 25 timesteps later.
-We verify that each episode was processed correctly, noting that the heuristic is not perfect and occasionally identifies contact too early.
+By sliding a window function across each episode, we found this combination of heuristics to identify contact consistently (treating downward forces as negative): 1) at least 1 point in the window is less than -1 N; 2) all remaining points in the window are less than the current point; 3) the curve starts decreasing within the next 4 timesteps; and 4) the curve decreases significantly 25 timesteps later.
+We verify that each episode was processed correctly, noting that the heuristic is not perfect and sometimes identifies contact too early, particularly for the (0mm, 55 mm/s) dataset.

 \textbf{Identifying Microphone Contact Time.} Whereas an offline heuristic is appropriate for the F/T data, identifying the microphone contact time requires a realtime heuristic so that the measured response time is relevant in practice.
 We chose a heuristic that identifies contact when the microphone signal is at least 18 ADC counts higher than the median of the last 20 signals.
 Intuitively, this examines if the signal has sufficiently exceeded the noise floor.
 We found this heuristic to work in realtime with almost no false positives.